 All of the primary schools are preparing for the busy finale and last two months of this school term.
 The school is a hive of activity as you can tell by the busy newsletter with competitions, visitors and tours all taking place.
-We are looking for funding at present for a new classroom and for work to be done on re-tarring the car park at the front of the school, and we’ll let you know how progress goes with both of them.

 I would like to remind parents about not parking on the double yellow lines opposite the school or the yellow box, ensuring that the children are behaving themselves when they are unsupervised before 9:20 in the morning, and about going to the office when visiting the school or collecting a child.

 Wishing everyone a happy and healthy last term

 Le gach dea ghuí

 We are delighted to be able to say, we are successfully raising our 5th flag on the theme of Biodiversity.
 The achievement is well deserved by the entire school community.
 All classes worked tirelessly composing songs, poems and stories on the biodiversity theme.
 Our Science Week greatly enhanced and complimented the application process.
 The expertise that visited our school on the subjects of ‘our oceans’ and ‘bee-keeping’ was very worthwhile and interesting for our pupils to engage with.
 The school garden was another terrific asset to have when working on this theme.
 The green school committee worked parallel with the entire school, informing everyone of important dates ad work to be completed.
 A great team of pupils!